Why Total Abstinence in Recovery Is Key to Long-Term Sobriety

 What Will It Cost You at Home?

-Think about what your taking that one drink could cost you at home.
+Think about what taking that one drink could cost you at home.
 Your spouse or partner, children and other close family members have already gone through a lot the first time (or the last time) you went into rehab for problems with alcohol.
 Maybe you never went for formal treatment but tried to do it on your own.
 Whatever the case, your family doesn’t want to see you fall back into the pattern of drinking again.
 They know what’s bound to happen when you do – and it’s not pretty.

 Maybe your spouse or partner has given you an ultimatum, or you’ve promised that you’d do such and such if you ever started drinking again.
 What do you call just one drink, if it’s not drinking again?
 Do you want to risk throwing away your relationship with your spouse, your family, just for the sake of this single drink?

 How can you afford taking such an incredible chance?
+Total abstinence is a gift you give to your loved ones and yourself.

 The Psychological and Emotional Toll

 When you wake up after your day or night of drinking – since one is never enough – you’ll beat yourself up for your failure to stop at just one.
-You’ll also begin to berate yourself over your lack of judgment, selfishness, stupidity, irresponsibility.
+You’ll also begin to berate yourself over your lack of judgment, selfishness, stupidity and irresponsibility.
 The litany of what you did wrong will start playing over and over again in your head, causing you further emotional distress.

 If you’ve really let the family down, there’s all that emotional turmoil you have to deal with.
 And you will feel responsible, whether or not you’ll admit it.
 Chances are, there’ll be an argument, which you’ll use to storm out of the house and, you guessed it, go right back to drinking.